-While the CFTC proposes an extensive array of conditions on the determination of comparability with respect to reporting obligations, it takes a hands-off approach to the review of risk models and related reporting.
-The Proposed Order provides that the CFTC does not need to review, monitor, or approve the internal models used by EU nonbank SDs to measure risk exposure.
-Moreover, the Release specifically states that "[t]he Commission is not proposing to require that an EU nonbank SD that have been approved by the EU to use capital models to file monthly model metric information contained in Regulation 23.105(k)."
-While the U.S. allows nonbank SDs to utilize internal models to calculate risk exposure, the CFTC must approve the use of such internal models.
-Thus, with respect to the internal models used by EU nonbank SDs to measure their risk exposures, the CFTC is proposing to take a back seat to the EU and blindly accept the assessments resulting from their use of internal models to calculate risk.36 This lack of a condition regarding risk models undercuts the notion that the two reporting and risk assessment regimes could be regarded as comparable even with the provisos set forth in the Proposed Order.
-At a minimum, the Proposed Order should be amended to require the submission by the EU nonbank SDs of risk model metric information to the CFTC.
+While the CFTC proposes an extensive array of conditions on the determination of comparability with respect to reporting obligations, it inexplicably and dangerously takes a hands-off approach to the review of risk models and related reporting.
+The Proposed Order provides that the CFTC does not need to review, monitor, or approve the internal models used by PRA-designated UK nonbank SDs to measure risk exposure.
+Moreover, the Proposed Order specifically states that "[t]he Commission is not proposing to require that a PRA-designated UK nonbank SDs that have been approved by the PRA to use capital models to file monthly model metric information contained in Regulation 23.105(k)."39 While the U.S. allows nonbank SDs to utilize internal models to calculate risk exposure, the CFTC must approve the use of such internal models.
+Thus, with respect to the internal models used by PRA-designated UK nonbank SDs to measure their risk exposures, the CFTC is proposing to take a back seat to the UK and blindly accept the assessments resulting from their use of internal models to calculate risk.40 This lack of a condition regarding risk models undercuts the notion that the two reporting and risk assessment regimes could be regarded as comparable even with the provisos set forth in the Proposed Order.

 III.
-THE COMMISSION'S RELIANCE ON AN EXTENSIVE ARRAY OF CONDITIONS INCLUDED IN THE PROPOSED ORDER IS ESPECIALLY PROBLEMATIC, IN BOTH THEORY AND PRACTICE.
+THE CFTC'S RELIANCE ON AN EXTENSIVE ARRAY OF CONDITIONS INCLUDED IN THE PROPOSED ORDER IS ESPECIALLY PROBLEMATIC, IN BOTH THEORY AND PRACTICE.

-The differences between the capital and financial reporting regimes applicable to nonbank SDs in the EU and the U.S., explained above, warrant the denial of the Applicants' request for a comparability determination.
-However, instead of simply denying substituted compliance as the law requires, the CFTC proposes to establish a set of conditions presumably intended to ensure that the two regimes become comparable.
-This is nothing less than a concession that the two regimes are not comparable.
+The differences between the capital and financial reporting regimes applicable to PRA-designated UK nonbank SDs and the U.S., detailed above, compel the denial of the Applicants' request for a comparability determination.
+However, instead of simply denying substituted compliance as the law requires, the CFTC proposes to establish a set of conditions presumably intended to ensure that the two regimes arguably become comparable.
+Not only is this not what the law requires, it is nothing less than a de facto admission that the two regimes are not comparable.
 It furthermore raises the question of why substituted compliance is being granted if the CFTC has determined that numerous material conditions are required to make a comparability determination.
-Granting substituted compliance with multiple material conditions intended to replicate the CFTC's capital and reporting requirements undermines the statutory policy and requirement of substituted compliance in the first place-protecting the stability of the U.S. financial system by allowing substituted compliance only when foreign regimes are comparable.
+Granting substituted compliance with multiple material conditions intended to replicate the CFTC's capital and reporting requirements violates and undermines the law and policy requirement of substituted compliance in the first place-protecting the stability of the U.S. financial system by allowing substituted compliance only when foreign regimes are in fact comparable.

-While imposing certain (non-material) conditions may be appropriate, the CFTC has not provided any principled basis for differentiating between a minimal use of conditions to refine what are fundamentally comparable regulatory regimes, on the one hand, and the use of multiple substantive conditions in an attempt to force fit what are in fact very different-i.e., non-comparable-regimes, on the other hand.
+While imposing certain (non-material) conditions may be appropriate, the CFTC has not provided any principled basis for differentiating between a minimal use of conditions to refine